google-deepmind/dqn_zoo/README.md

 <!-- mdlint on -->

-NOTE: `run.sh` and `Dockerfile` together provide an example of the dependencies and commands needed to run a DQN Zoo agent.
-It is perfectly fine to not use Docker and it is not a hard requirement to run on the GPU.
+NOTE: `run.sh`, `Dockerfile` and `requirements.txt` together provide a self-contained example of the dependencies and commands needed to run an agent in DQN Zoo.
+Using Docker is not a requirement and if `Dockerfile` is not used then the list of dependencies to install may have to be adapted depending on your environment.
+Also it is not a hard requirement to run on the GPU.
 Agents can be run on the CPU by specifying the flag `--jax_platform_name=cpu`.

 ## Goals